 The downsides of buying a European SIM card are the hassle of buying the SIM, activating the service, and dealing with any potential tech issues (which are becoming rarer but they still happen).
 That said, getting your service set up is usually very straightforward and should only take a few minutes.

-NOTE: Using a European SIM card will give you a European phone number so people won’t be able to call your US number until you reinstall your original SIM card (unless you have a phone with two SIM Card slots).
-Additionally, some apps and other services sometimes use two-factor authentication that’s tied to your phone number so these won’t work since your phone number will be changed when the new SIM is installed.
+NOTE: Installing a new physical SIM card will give you a European phone number so people won’t be able to call your US number until you reinstall your original SIM card (unless you have a phone with two SIM Card slots).

 HOWEVER: This isn’t the case if you use an eSIM because eSIMs let you use both your original SIM card and the eSIM at the same time.